NISRA-SSB/pcos-2024/README.md

 *The time_series_vars excel file identifies the equivalent variables in previous years (for both the variables and covariates).
 For the code to run this MUST include columns for BOTH the `analysis_year` and the `comparison_year`.

-*The grouping .csv file lists the covariates, and categories of the covariates which should be compared for the `analysis_year` and with the `comparison_year`
+*The grouping .csv file lists the covariates, and categories of the covariates which should be compared within the `analysis_year`, and with the `comparison_year`

 #### [weighted_trend.R](code/significance_testing/final_output/weighted_trend.R)